peterussell/instrument-training-blog/_posts/2016-02-22-ir-gs-9-attitude-instrument-flying.md

 **Definition:**

-> the continuous and logical ovservation of instruments for attitude and performance information
+> the continuous and logical observation of instruments for attitude and performance information

  - necessary because no one instrument has all information
  - also helps identify when an instrument is faulty